Design Your Square Foot Garden Beds

 As you choose a design and layout for your garden, there are several things to keep in mind:

-- Sunlight–your plants will need at least 8 hours per day.
+- Sunlight–most plants need 8-12 hours of direct sunlight every day.
 So don’t put your garden on the shady side of the yard.

 Here are four different ways to configure 32 square feet of garden.
 Each is set in the corner of a yard with a fence on both sides.
 The first plan is 4′x4′, and sets the garden away from one fence, leaving a 3 foot pathway on both sides and between the gardens.